Appearance

 "How is not having sex with a living man's wife on earth only to take her from him in the eternities to be one of your forty wives any better or any less immoral?"[7]

 That sidesteps what actually happened.
 Every woman sealed to Joseph while married to another man continued living with her legal husband.
 No cohabitation with Joseph.
-No separation from the first husband.
-Several husbands actively participated -- Edward Sayers arranged his wife's sealing himself; Jonathan Holmes stood as proxy.[6]
+No separation.
+No children.
+No change in domestic arrangements.[8]

-Don Bradley's revised chronology shows Joseph's first Nauvoo sealings were to already-married women -- including one who was pregnant.[7]
+Don Bradley's revised chronology shows Joseph's first Nauvoo sealings were to already-married women -- including one who was six months pregnant.[9]
 If his motive were sexual, he would have started with available single women.
-The sequence points to religious motivation, not sexual.
+He started with the least sexually available women possible.

 Twenty accounts of a man who didn't want this